-“Many people underestimate their leisure expenses,” Denning says.
+“Many people underestimate their leisure expenses,” Larson says.
 “Every day is like a weekend in retirement, and you will want to do something with your time.”

 Another oft-underestimated expense is health care.
 Remember that Medicare plans with supplements won’t cover everything.
-As you get older, your health care expenses can easily double, Denning says.
+As you get older, your health care expenses can easily double, Larson says.

 Other retirement expenses can include home repairs or renovations, supporting elderly parents and/or your grown children and the expenses associated with living longer than you expect.

-The best way to help make sure you have enough saved is to create an individualized investment plan that includes a realistic projection of your future expenses, Denning says.
+The best way to help make sure you have enough saved is to create an individualized investment plan that includes a realistic projection of your future expenses, Larson says.

-“By the age of 50, everyone should have an investment plan,” Denning says.
+“By the age of 50, everyone should have an investment plan,” Larson says.
 “Once you’re age 60, update it every year until you retire.”